 saw the evidence for themselves; many of them went to the site and examined

-Nevertheless, the chief priests told the soldiers to spread the false story about the disciples stealing the body right under
+Nevertheless, the chief priests told the soldiers to spread the deception that the disciples

 the facts presented to them.
+See also: Deception; 166g

 (166g) Works of the devil >>